Iron Age in the United Arab Emirates: Iron Age I

 The Iron Age I period in the UAE immediately followed the Wadi Suq period, which ran from 2,000 to 1,300 BCE.
 The Wadi Suq people not only domesticated camels, but there is evidence they also planted crops of wheat, barley and dates.
 A gradual shift away from coastal to inland settlements took place through the period.
 The majority of finds dated to the Iron Age I period are centered around Shimal, Tell Abraq and Al Hamriyah on the West coast and Kalba to the East.
 Despite growing inland development, the Iron Age I diet still contained a large amount of fish and shellfish.
 Gazelle, oryx and domesticated animals (sheep, goats and cattle) also formed part of the Iron Age I diet, supplemented by the emerging widespread cultivation of wheat and barley.

 Iron Age I ceramics reflect a continuity from the Wadi Suq period and are coarse, often large in scale.
 Another link to the Wadi Suq period was revealed when analysis of a bivalve shell dated to the Iron Age I period showed it had contained atacamite, a copper-based pigment used as eye make-up.
-Similar shells were found in a Wadi Suq burial in Sha'am, in Northern Ras Al Khaimah.
+Similar shells were found in a Wadi S uq burial in Sha'am, in Northern Ras Al Khaimah.

 The emergence of the Iron Age I period saw a reduction in human settlement and there is evidence of seasonal movement of populations, as well as significant enhancements in the sophistication of handicrafts.